Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

 Accepts between 1 and 5000 span IDs per request.
 Only spans within the supported lookback window (2 years) are considered; older spans are not affected.

-A `204 No Content` response indicates all extant IDs provided within the supported lookback window were deleted.

-A `200 OK` response indicates one or more intervals could not be fully processed within the retry budget.
-Retry the original request for a correct result.
+A `200 OK` response always includes:
+- `completed` — `true` if the operation finished and no retry is needed;
+  `false` if the operation could not fully complete (retry the full request).
+- `deleted_span_ids` — span IDs confirmed deleted in this request.
+- `not_deleted_span_ids` — requested IDs not deleted: either not found within the supported lookback window, or not reached when `completed` is `false`.

+The delete operation is idempotent — re-submitting already-deleted IDs is safe.

 <Warning>This endpoint is in alpha, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Warning>